Here are eleven comical tips on how not to use Twitter.

 8. Sell, sell, sell, market, market, market, flog, flog, flog your stuff.

-No one will buy anything of course, but at least you’ll think you’re doing something productive.
+No one will buy anything from you of course, but at least you’ll think you’re doing something productive with your Twitter page.

 9. Buy 50,000 Twitter followers for $100.

-They’ll all be useless bots and won’t help get your message out at all, but hey, who cares?
+They’ll all be useless bots with no profile picture and won’t help get your message out at all, but hey, who cares?
 You’ll have a big number to boast about.
 Well, while they last.
-Bots are funny little things.
+Bots are funny little things, however.
 They can just, well, disappear overnight.
 Easy come easy go.

-Why not automate it for every thirty minutes and really send your reputation down the tube much faster.
+Why not automate your book buy message and set it to post every thirty minutes, and really send your Twitter reputation down the tube much faster.
+No one will click follow, but a lot will notice you – and click unfollow.

 11. Lastly.
 Please, oh please, do not write anything coherent in your posts.

-For a serious look at Twitter, this article, How To Use Twitter – A Quick Tips Guide For Authors, has some sensible advice for authors on how to use Twitter effectively.
+For a serious look at Twitter, this article, How To Use Twitter – A Quick Tips Guide For Authors, has some sensible advice for authors with tips to use Twitter effectively.